danielharrell/LectFall2015/Question.md

 There is another pronoun like this in my question, as it happens, related to the first.
 For my question is about what *you* had for lunch.
 And this means, evidently, that I can use the pronoun "you", without any reference to a noun it might have replaced, to address my question to each of you, as if my reference to you both included and excluded anyone else, at least in the audience.
 And this seems something like the way I can use the pronoun "what", again without reference to any noun it might have replaced, to ask my question about *what* you had for lunch, as if my reference to your lunch both included and excluded anything else, at least that was edible and available.

-yet somehow mean just you,
-The noun, or name, that "you" might be replacing is nowhere to be found in my question, or even in your answer; and yet the question can still be asked, and answered.
-And this lack of name or noun for the pronoun "you" seems connected to the way that in using it, I can address my question to all of you, yet somehow mean each of you, in something like the way I can use "what" to make my question about whatever you might have had for lunch, yet mean the one thing you actually had for lunch.
-Use taking the place of language for "you".
-Mention today.
+And there is yet another word in my question, the word "today", that seems to make the same double reference, as if it too were the same kind of pronoun.
+For there is no date, evidently, that the word "today" takes the place of; and this allows it refer to any day in referring to just one.

+Why is this essential to questions more generally?
+The pronoun problem is an emblem of something essential, and puzzling, in questions more generally.
+In some sense, they provide beginnings.
+Which means they have to stand apart but still call forth.
+The reference being general connects to standing apart, to not having to be elaborated.
+Yet they must ask to be elaborated, which indicates being specific, of pointing.
+Use confessions of ignorance, but directions for inquiry.

 One might think of this pronoun and today as peculiar to my question.
 But , , which uses another pronoun "I" in place of "you".